uvjim/hass_hdhomerun/README.md

 ### Entities Provided

 Where applicable the sub-items in the list detail the additional attributes available.
+All entities may not be available to you depending on how the device was discovered and what its capabilities are.

 #### Binary Sensors

+* Channel Scanning - denotes whether a channel scan is in progress
+  * percentage progress
 * Update available - denotes whether there is a firmware update available for the device _(only if using a HASS version below 2022.4)_

 #### Button

+* Channel Scan - instructs the device to carry out a channel scan using the selected source
 * Restart - allows restarting a device

+#### Select

+* Channel Sources - allows selecting the channel source to be used when carrying out a channel scan

 #### Sensors

 * Channel Count - the number of channels currently tuned on the device
+* Disabled Channels - the number of channels marked as disabled in the channel list
+  * list of channel names
+* Favourite Channels - the number of channels marked as favorites in the channel list
+  * list of channel names
-* Version - the current firmware version of the device _(only if using a HASS version below 2022.4)_
+* Newest Version - the latest version of firmware available for the device _(only if using a HASS version below 2022.4)_
 * Tuner Count - the number of tuners the device has
-* Newest Version - the latest version of firmware available for the device _(only if using a HASS version below 2022.4)_
 * Tuner X - where X is the tuner number (states can be: `Idle`, `In use`, `Scanning` or the channel being watched, using the specified format)
   * virtual channel number, virtual channel name, frequency, signal strength, signal quality, symbol quality, network rate and target IP (as applicable)
+* Version - the current firmware version of the device _(only if using a HASS version below 2022.4)_

+#### Update

+* Update - used to show if a firmware update is required _(only if using a HASS version later than 2022.4)_

 ## Setup